New River Gorge Scenic Drives

 Location.
 38° 4.202′ N, 81° 4.564′ W. Marker is in Lansing, West Virginia, in Fayette County.
 Marker is on Visitor Center Road.
 The marker is located on the grounds of Canyon Rim Visitor Center, New River Gorge National River.
 Touch for map.
 Marker is in this post office area: Lansing WV 25862, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-The Deceptive Forest (a few steps from this marker); New River (a few steps from this marker); Smoke, Coke, Coal, and Kaymoor
+At least 8 other markers are within walking distance of this marker.
+The Deceptive Forest (a few steps from this marker); New River (a few steps from this marker); Smoke, Coke, Coal, and Kaymoor (a few steps from this

 Credits.
-This page was last revised on November 27, 2016.
+This page was last revised on January 22, 2021.
 It was originally submitted on November 26, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 166 times since then and 10 times this year.
-Photos: 1, 2, 3, 4, 5, 6. submitted on November 26, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.
+This page has been viewed 202 times since then and 17 times this year.
+Last updated on January 21, 2021, by Bradley Owen of Morgantown, West Virginia.
+Photos: 1. submitted on November 26, 2016, by Don Morfe of Baltimore, Maryland.
+2. submitted on January 20, 2021, by TeamOHE of Wauseon, Ohio.
+3, 4, 5, 6. submitted on November 26, 2016, by Don Morfe of Baltimore, Maryland. • J. Makali Bruton was the editor who published this page.